A Theory of Conversion Relations for Prefixed Units of Measure: Abstract

 \section{Abstract}

-\begin{OLD} Units of measure with prefixes and conversion rules are given a formal semantic model in terms of categorial group theory.
+Units of measure with prefixes and conversion rules are given a formal semantic model in terms of categorial group theory.
 Basic structures and both natural and contingent semantic operations are defined.
 Conversion rules are represented as a class of ternary relations with both group-like and category-like properties.
-A hierarchy of subclasses is explored, each with better algebraic behavior than the preceding, culminating in a direct efficient conversion-by-rewriting algorithm. \end{OLD}
+A hierarchy of subclasses is explored, each satisfying stronger useful algebraic properties than the preceding, culminating in a direct efficient conversion-by-rewriting algorithm.

 CCS Concepts: $\bullet$~\textit{Theory of computation} $\to$~\textit{Theory and algorithms for application domains}; $\bullet$~\textbf{Applied computing} $\to$~\textbf{Physical sciences and engineering}; $\bullet$~\textbf{Software and its engineering} $\to$~\textbf{Software notations and tools} $\to$~\textbf{Formal language definitions} $\to$~\textbf{Semantics}; $\bullet$~\textit{Mathematics of computing} $\to$~\textit{Discrete mathematics};